 When welding aluminum with a MIG welder, it is recommended to use the push technique, also known as “forehand welding.”
 This technique involves holding the gun at a 90-degree angle to the workpiece and pushing the gun forward toward the weld joint.
 This allows for better control over the weld pool and can help to reduce the risk of warping or distortion of the aluminum.

 Additionally, it is important to use the proper gas mixture, such as argon and helium (Ar/He), to shield the weld and prevent oxidation.
-Proper gas shielding is critical when welding aluminum as it prevents the aluminum from being exposed to air, which can cause oxidation and porosity, leading to weak and porous welds.
+Proper gas shielding is critical when welding aluminum as it prevents it from being exposed to air, which can cause oxidation and porosity, leading to weak and porous welds.